kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/data_visualization/echarts/echarts_2.md

 # Visualization with ECharts

-In this tutorial, we would like to introduce you some javascript code to call ECharts to draw a couple of most commonly used chart tyeps.
+In this tutorial, I would like to introduce you some javascript code to call ECharts to draw a couple of most commonly used chart tyeps.

 After today's class, you will learn and be more confident about both Javascript and web visualization.